DH-SouthernAfrica/Capacity-Building/README.md

 ## Getting Started

-There are more than one way to get involved with this project, work done thus far is available here - [DH-RESOURCES](DH-RESOURCES.md).
-You will be able to add your comment and suggestion in github, by using an this online form https://goo.gl/forms/xvOax1e95miiVaIl1 to suggest changes or getting in touch via e-mail with [zjsteyn@gmail.com](zjsteyn@gmail.com).
+There are more than one way to get involved with this project, work done thus far will be available here during the Sprint - [DH-RESOURCES](DH-RESOURCES.md).

+The roadmap for this project is available here: [ROADMAP.md](ROADMAP.md)

 ## Contributing

-Thanks for your interest in contributing to the [Introducing Digital Humanities Project]!
-There are many ways to contribute.
+Thanks for your interest in contributing to the Introducing Digital Humanities Project!

-The roadmap for this project is available here: [ROADMAP.md](ROADMAP.md)
+There are many ways that you can contribute:

+- You will be able to add your comment and suggestion of resources by creating an issue in GitHub or
-If you are unfamiliar with Github you can contribute or get in touch by adding your comment, suggestion or tool in the following [online form:](https://goo.gl/forms/Q6Tz2GletfsMSLGt1)
+- If you are unfamiliar with Github you can contribute by adding your comment, suggestion or tool in the following [online form:](https://goo.gl/forms/Q6Tz2GletfsMSLGt1) or
+- you can get in touch via e-mail with [zjsteyn@gmail.com](mailto:zjsteyn@gmail.com).

 If you would like to give github a try, take a look at [CONTRIBUTE.md](CONTRIBUTE.md) for additional ways that you can contribute.

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [zjsteyn@gmail.com].
+Please report unacceptable behavior to [zjsteyn@gmail.com](mailto:zjsteyn@gmail.com).

 ## MozSprint